Sphereon-Opensource/OpenID-Federation/README.md

 federation.
 This involves the use of JSON Web Tokens (JWTs) to represent and convey necessary information for entities to participate in federations, ensuring trust and security across different organizations and systems.

-In the context of OpenID Federation, Entity Statements play a crucial role.
-These are signed JWTs that contain details about the entity, such as its public keys and metadata.
-This framework allows entities to assert their identity and capabilities in a standardized manner, enabling seamless integration and interoperability within federations.

 # Key Concepts

 - **Federation**: A group of organizations that agree to interoperate under a set of common rules defined in a